 Meet Our Team

-Toronto’s tech scene has exploded over the past five years.
+Toronto’s tech scene has exploded over the past four years.
 But as it’s grown, so have issues of gender and wage inequality.
-In 2015, colleagues Emily Porta, Abdella Ali, and Avery Francis came together to talk about how their combined experience working in, and recruiting for tech companies might help improve the experience for Toronto tech workers at large.
+In early 2016, colleagues Abdella Ali, Avery Francis, and Emily Porta came together to talk about how their combined experience working in, and recruiting for tech companies might help improve the experience for Toronto tech workers at large.

 They identified two issues: women, non-binary and agender people were disproportionately not given the same compensation or opportunities as more “traditionally” trained male tech workers, while good companies continued to have difficulty finding qualified candidates from these groups to join their teams.